 Isopods are small, terrestrial crustaceans that are commonly kept as pets in homes and classrooms.
 These creatures are usually fed a diet of fresh vegetables, fruits, and other foods that are easy to obtain.
+Isopods' diets in the wild naturally include a variety of decaying plant and animal material, such as dead leaves, fallen leaves, fungi, and waste.
 However, some isopod keepers have started feeding their pets dead insects for various reasons, including convenience and nutrition.
+Isopods are also an important food source for other animals and can be eaten by reptiles and amphibians.
 In this article, we will explore the positives and negatives of feeding dead insects to isopods, the different types of insects that can be used, and their nutritional breakdown.

 The Pros and Cons of Feeding Dead Insects to Isopods